 The CSSF is responsible for approving prospectuses for the admission to trading on the regulated market.
-Listing of securities on the regulated market is subject to the approval and the publication of a prospectus in accordance with the provisions of Regulation (EU) No. 2017/1129 of 14 June 2017 on the prospectus to be published when securities are offered to the public or admitted to trading on a regulated market, as amended (the Prospectus Regulation).
-However, the requirements of the Prospectus Regulation and so the obligation to publish a prospectus do not apply to open-ended funds that are expressly excluded from the scope of the Prospectus Regulation.
+Listing of securities on the regulated market is subject to the approval and publication of a prospectus in accordance with the provisions of Regulation (EU) No. 2017/1129 of 14 June 2017 on the prospectus to be published when securities are offered to the public or admitted to trading on a regulated market, as amended (the Prospectus Regulation).
+However, the requirements of the Prospectus Regulation and the obligation to publish a prospectus do not apply to open-ended funds that are expressly excluded from the scope of the Prospectus Regulation.

-Issuers whose prospectuses have been approved in accordance with the Prospectus Regulation may benefit from the

-European passport regime for the admission to trading of their securities on one or more regulated markets operated in any member states.
+Issuers whose prospectuses have been approved in accordance with the Prospectus Regulation may benefit from the European passport regime for the admission to trading of their securities on one or more regulated markets operated in any member states.

 The Euro MTF was launched to offer an alternative market to issuers.
-Listing on the Euro MTF market does not require the publication of a Prospectus Regulation compliant prospectus.
+Listing on the Euro MTF does not require the publication of a Prospectus Regulation-compliant prospectus.
 Prospectuses for an admission to trading on the Euro MTF must be drawn up in accordance with the rules and regulations of the LuxSE (the Rules and Regulations).
-In the case of a listing on the Euro MTF, the LuxSE is responsible for approving the prospectus.
+The LuxSE is responsible for approving prospectuses listed on the Euro MTF.
 The only exemption from this rule applies to open-ended funds that are accepted by the CSSF for distribution in Luxembourg.
-The reason for that is that these type of issuers are already for the purposes of the distribution required to draw up a prospectus and have it approved by the CSSF under the relevant sector specific legislation.
+The reason for that is that these types of issuers are already required, for the purposes of the distribution, to draw up a prospectus and have it approved by the CSSF under the relevant sector-specific legislation.